bbbradsmith/binxelview/readme.txt

 Due to signed 32-bit integer precision, only the first 256MB of a file can be viewed.
 To inspect extremely large files, you may wish to split them first.

-The Twiddle option will rearrange the pixel X and Y within a tile to use a morton ordering, commonly seen in textures "twiddled" or "swizzled" for GPU cache coherence.
+The Twiddle options will rearrange the pixel X and Y within a tile to use a Morton (Z/N) ordering, commonly seen in square textures "twiddled" or "swizzled" for GPU cache coherence.

 Changes